Dunning Agent

 Check dunning hold flags Open dispute, pending credit note, payment plan, or contractual hold in place?
 Rules Engine Vendor

-Master-data hold flags + dispute ledger; FCA CONC 7 (UK regulated firms must suspend collections during dispute); Reg F Sec.
-1006.34 (US validation period bar on collection during initial 14 days)
+Master-data hold flags and the dispute ledger.
+FCA CONC 7 requires UK regulated firms to suspend collections during a dispute, and Reg F Sec.
+1006.34 bars collection during the initial 14-day US validation period.

 Decision Record